Example configuration.yaml entry notify: - platform: discord token: YOUR_DISCORD_BOT_TOKEN

 Right click channel name and copy the channel ID (Copy ID).

-This channel ID has to be used as the target when calling the notification service.
-Multiple channel IDs can be specified, across multiple servers.
+This channel or user ID has to be used as the target when calling the notification service.
+Multiple channel or user IDs can be specified, across multiple servers or direct messages.

 - service: notify.discord data: message: "A message from Home Assistant" target: ["1234567890", "0987654321"] data: images: - "/tmp/garage_cam" - "/tmp/garage.jpg"